Lorti/manu.ninja/src/pages/2017-12-13-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 ## Updating scene objects and animation

-Now that we've populated our scene with various 3D objects we want to give life to them.
-Let's return the function returned by our setup function.
-It receives the Immutable.js collection containing our game state.
+The scene's now populated with 3D objects, so we want to give life to them.
+Let's revisit the update function returned by our setup function.
+It receives the Immutable.js collection representing our game state.

 ~~~js
 return (state) => {